gereon-t/trajectopy-core/README.md

 #### Trajectopy is a toolbox for empirical trajectory evaluation.

 This is the core implementation of Trajectopy without any PyQt dependencies.
-If you want to use a Graphical User Interface, please see [https://github.com/gereon-t/trajectopy](https://github.com/gereon-t/trajectopy).
+For advanced functionality and an intuitive graphical user interface, see [https://github.com/gereon-t/trajectopy](https://github.com/gereon-t/trajectopy).

 </div>